Neckera

 Neckera is a large genus of mosses belonging to the family Neckeraceae.
 The genus was first described by Johann Hedwig.
 The genus has a cosmopolitan distribution.

 Description

 Close up showing the gametophye of Neckera crispa.

-Gametophye
+Gametophyte

 Medium-sized to large mosses that form shelf growth forms.
 They are light to dark green in colour, or sometimes yellowish.
 They tend to be shiny.

 The creeping stems are irregularly branched.
 Paraphyllia (the trichome-like or foliose structures on moss stem surfaces) may be present or absent.